mainmatter/playbook/src/development-process/README.md

 - It fosters open and replicable communication and sharing of know-how among team members which is particularly important for remote teams.
-- It puts a focus on planning and preparing all work carefully before getting started with the actual implementation in order to ensure an execution as smooth as possible.
+- It puts a focus on planning and preparing all work carefully before getting started with the actual implementation in order to ensure execution as smooth as possible.
 - It does not rely on any particular tools and works for projects and teams regardless of the available infrastructure.